isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Some of those checks may be unnecessary in certain deployments, and not performing them may improve performance.
-The Kea server provides the ``reservation-mode`` configuration parameter to select the types of reservations allowed for a particular subnet.
+The Kea server provides the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` configuration parameters to select the types of reservations allowed for a particular subnet.
 Each reservation type has different constraints for the checks to be performed by the server when allocating or renewing a lease for the client.

-Allowed values are:
+Configuration flags are:

--  ``all`` - enables both in-pool and out-of-pool host reservation types.
+-  ``reservations-in-subnet`` - enables in-pool host reservation types.
 This setting is the default value, and is the safest and most flexible.
 However, as all checks are conducted, it is also the slowest.
 It does not check against global reservations.

--  ``out-of-pool`` - allows only out-of-pool host reservations.
+-  ``reservations-out-of-pool`` - allows only out-of-pool host reservations.
    With this setting in place, the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode if any reservations use in-pool addresses.
-Caution is advised when using this setting; Kea does not sanity-check the reservations against ``reservation-mode`` and misconfiguration may cause problems.
+   Caution is advised when using this setting; Kea does not sanity-check the reservations against ``reservations-out-of-pool`` and misconfiguration may cause problems.

--  ``global`` - allows only global host reservations.
-With this setting in place, the server searches for reservations for a client only among the defined global reservations.
+-  ``reservations-global`` - allows global host reservations.
+With this setting in place, the server searches for reservations for a client among the defined global reservations.
 If an address is specified, the server skips the reservation checks carried out in other modes, thus improving performance.
-Caution is advised when using this setting; Kea does not sanity-check the reservations when ``global`` is set, and misconfiguration may cause problems.
+   Caution is advised when using this setting; Kea does not sanity-check the reservations when ``reservations-global`` is set, and misconfiguration may cause problems.

--  ``disabled`` - host reservation support is disabled.
+Note: disabling all flags disables host reservation support.
 As there are no reservations, the server skips all checks.
 Any reservations defined are completely ignored.
 As checks are skipped, the server may operate faster in this mode.

-Since Kea 1.9.1, the ``reservation-mode`` parameter is replaced by the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` flags.
+Since Kea 1.9.1 the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` flags are suported.
-The flags can be activated independently and can produce various combinations, some of them being unsupported by the deprecated ``reservation-mode``.

-The ``reservation-mode`` parameter can be specified at:
+The ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` parameters can be specified at:

-- global level: ``.Dhcp6["reservation-mode"]`` (lowest priority: gets overridden by all others)
+- global level: ``.Dhcp6["reservations-global"]`` (lowest priority: gets overridden by all others)

-- subnet level: ``.Dhcp6.subnet6[]["reservation-mode"]`` (low priority)
+- subnet level: ``.Dhcp6.subnet6[]["reservations-in-subnet"]`` (low priority)

-- shared-network level: ``.Dhcp6["shared-networks"][]["reservation-mode"]``
+- shared-network level: ``.Dhcp6["shared-networks"][]["reservations-out-of-pool"]``
   (high priority)

 - shared-network subnet-level:
-  ``.Dhcp6["shared-networks"][].subnet6[]["reservation-mode"]`` (highest
+  ``.Dhcp6["shared-networks"][].subnet6[]["reservations-out-of-pool"]`` (highest
   priority: overrides all others)

-To decide which ``"reservation-mode"`` to choose, the following decision diagram may be useful:
+To decide which flags to use, the following decision diagram may be useful:

 ::